MPS I (Hurler, Hurler-Scheie, Scheie syndrome)

 How is the disease inherited?

-We all have genes inherited from our parents which control whether we are tall, short, fair, etc. Some genes we inherit are “recessive,” that is to say we carry the gene, but it does not have any affect on our development.
 MPS I (Hurler-Scheie syndrome ) is caused by a recessive gene.
-If an adult carrying the abnormal gene marries another carrier, there will be a one in four chance with every pregnancy that the child will inherit the defective gene from each parent and will be affected with the disease.
+There is a one in four chance with every pregnancy that the child will inherit the defective gene from each carrier parent and will be affected with the disease.
 There is a two in three chance that unaffected brothers and sisters of children with MPS I will be carriers.
-They can be reassured; however, that, as the disease is so rare, the chance of marrying another carrier is very slight provided they do not marry a cousin or other close family member.

 Is there cure for MPS I?

 There is no cure but treatments such as bone marrow transplantation and/or enzyme replacement therapy (ERT) can help make MPS I a more manageable disease.
-On April 30, 2003, the U.S. Food and Drug Administration (FDA) granted marketing approval for the orphan drug Aldurazyme (laronidase).
-Aldurazyme is the first and only FDA approved ERT treatment developed through recombinant DNA technology for individuals with MPS I. For more information, visit the treatment website at http://www.aldurazyme.com.
+Aldurazyme is the first and only FDA approved ERT treatment developed through recombinant DNA technology for individuals with MPS I. For more information, visit the treatment website at https://www.aldurazyme.com.